-Phimosis is a condition in which the foreskin can not be retracted (backwards), due to a too narrow opening.
+Phimosis is when the foreskin can not be retracted (backward) due to a too-narrow opening.

-But if there is no problem with urination, sexual intercourse or infections, it does not require treatment.
+However, it does not require treatment if there is no problem with urination, sexual intercourse, or infections.

-What normally happens is that at birth, the foreskin and the glans (head of the penis) fuse, but usually separate from each other during childhood (at the age of 3 years).
-Most cases of phimosis are mild , but a small percentage of children develop a severe form that manifests as a bulging foreskin during urination.
-The edge of the foreskin may have a pale appearance with scars which will be unable to fold when pulled.
+What usually happens is that at birth, the foreskin and the glans (head of the penis) fuse but generally separate from each other during childhood (at the age of 3 years).
+Most cases of phimosis are mild, but a small percentage of children develop a severe form that manifests as a bulging foreskin during urination.
+The edge of the foreskin may have a pale appearance with scars that will be unable to fold when pulled.

 - Pain when urinating.